Manel Kape: Early career

-Manel Kape had several boxing matches prior to beginning his mixed martial arts career, all of which occurred before his first MMA fight at the age of 14.
+Kape had several boxing matches prior to beginning his mixed martial arts career, all of which occurred before his first MMA fight at the age of 14.

 He made his professional debut at 17, fighting with Cage Fighters, at Cage Fighters 2, when he faced Artur Gomes.
 Kape won the bout in the first round by way of TKO.
 Fighting at Cage Fighters - Challengers Norte 1 he was scheduled to face Renato Ferreira.
 He made quick work of his opponent, ending the fight by TKO, after just 45 seconds.
 Next he fought Ricardo Teixeira, earning his first submission win, ending the fight in the first round with a rear naked choke.
 His last fight with Cage Fighters was at Cage Fighters 3, when he fought Marco Santos.
 He won the fight with a unanimous decision.

 Moving to Knock Out Championship he fought Souksavanh Khampasath.
 He would suffer his first professional loss, losing through a rear naked choke.
 Recouping, he fought Hicham Rachid at Invictus 1, and won the fight with a flying knee to the body.
 He next fought at Ansgar Fighting League 2, against Daniel Barez.
 He beat Barez through a verbal tapout, forced by a tight armbar cinched by Kape.
 Returning to the second Invictus event, Kape faced Miguel Valverde.
 He won the fight with a rear naked choke in the first round.
 He was then scheduled to fight Antoine Gallinaro.
 Kape won the fight in the fourth round through an armbar, which earned him the KOC Bantamweight title.
 Kape continued his winning streak by beating Francisco Javier Asprilla by way of a third-round TKO.

-Manel Kape was scheduled to fight Damien ‘The Rage’ Rooney at BAMMA 22 in the 3Arena in Dublin.
+Kape was scheduled to fight Damien ‘The Rage’ Rooney at BAMMA 22 in the 3Arena in Dublin.
 Kape would later pull out of the bout.
 Kape was then set to fight against the Brazilian João Elias, but the fight would likewise be cancelled.
 Manel Kape was scheduled to fight at Knock Out Championship 9 against Moktar Benkaci for the KOC bantamweight championship.
 This would be the third consecutive fight that fizzled out for Manel Kape.